globalbioticinteractions/globi-review-corpus/README.md

 ## Review Index

-The following table represents a selection of the GloBI data reviews seen in https://zenodo.org/community/globi-review .
+The following table represents a selection of the GloBI data reviews seen in https://zenodo.org/community/globi-review and also available in [datasets.tsv](./datasets.tsv) .
 For simplicity, only the dataset ids and their associated content ids are listened.
+Note that, the corpus of reviewed datasets can be uniquely identified using the md5 hash of the datasets.tsv file (i.e., hash://md5/c033a6d8bf84b0e33a716eb3e45e7379 or hash://sha256/42b731d69cef1f9e63628e00170f321bc5ff13e62c824554a85d3a2cf011267c).
+So, the ```datasets.tsv``` file functions as a bill of material of the corpus of reviewed datasets because it contains a list of tha all reviewed datasets by the unique hash of their individual individual bill of materials.

 | lsid | version |
 | --- | --- |